Advisors

 Dr. Deborah Goldberg

-Chemical AND Biomolecular Engineering
+Chemical and Biomolecular Engineering

-Deborah Goldberg is a senior lecturer in the Department of Chemical & Biomolecular Engineering.
+Dr. Deborah Goldberg is a senior lecturer in the Department of Chemical & Biomolecular Engineering.
 Dr. Goldberg earned her B.S. in Chemical Engineering and her PhD in Bioengineering, both at the University of Maryland, College Park.
 After working at MedImmune for six years in biopharmaceutical development, Dr. Goldberg returned to UMCP in 2016, excited to serve in a teaching-focused role.
 In addition to teaching and course development, she is passionate about mentoring students, helping them with strategies for academic success and career preparation.

 Dr. Raffan-Montoya